What to do before you cancel Post Office broadband

 Post Office broadband early cancellation fees

-The table below shows the monthly fees for early cancellation of Post Office broadband, as detailed in the Post Office price list.
+The table below shows the monthly fees for early cancellation of some Post Office broadband products, as detailed in the Post Office price list.
+If you do not see your package listed below check the price guide.

 |Post Office broadband package||Charge per month|